-Dana Point is a small beach town in southern Orange County, California.
-It has one of the few harbors along the Orange County coast, with easy access via Pacific Coast Highway (PCH).
+Dana Point, a quaint beach town in southern Orange County, California, is known for its unique harbor along the Orange County coast, accessible via the scenic Pacific Coast Highway (PCH).

-Visitors can take to the harbor's waters in several ways, including private yacht and sailboat charters, sailing and diving lessons, parasailing trips, kayaks, Jetskiis, and watercraft rentals.
+Visitors can explore the harbor's waters in numerous ways, including private yacht and sailboat charters, sailing and diving lessons, parasailing trips, kayaks, Jetskiis, and watercraft rentals.

-The famed Catalina Express starts its regular service to the nearby resort area of Catalina Island.
+The renowned Catalina Express begins its regular service to the nearby resort area of Catalina Island from Dana Point harbor.

-Special events hosted at the harbor throughout the year include a Festival of Whales, a Tall Ships Festival, and a Holiday Boat Parade.
+Throughout the year, the harbor hosts special events such as the Festival of Whales, a Tall Ships Festival, and a Holiday Boat Parade.

-The harbor also hosts the Ocean Institute, an ocean education organization offering ocean science and maritime history programs for K–12 students and their teachers.
-It is also open to the public and operates ocean discovery cruises.
+The harbor is also home to the Ocean Institute, an educational organization offering ocean science and maritime history programs for K–12 students and their teachers.
+Open to the public, it operates ocean discovery cruises.

 Dana Point Headlands

-The Interpretive Center is FREE and used to be open to the public between 10 am and 4 pm (every day except Monday).
+The Interpretive Center is FREE and was open to the public between 10 am and 4 pm (every day except Monday).

-The trail then winds down a hill and into Strands Beach.
+The trail doesn't end at that gate.
+Continue down Dana Strands Rd, and after passing the houses, look for the trail to pick up to the left.
+It then winds down a hill and into Strands Beach.
 You can turn back at that point or keep going and connect to the trail along Salt Creek Beach.

-While walking through the headlands, take advantage of one of the viewpoints and try to spot whales and dolphins.
+While walking through the headlands, take advantage of one of the viewpoints to try and spot whales and dolphins.

 The only restaurant on the headlands, Charter House, overlooks the harbor and offers excellent views of the ocean and a delicious meal.